Smit251/PersonalExperiments/README.md

 ## 🔒 Data & Privacy

-This application uses Firebase to **anonymously** log calculation scenarios (inputs and results) for the purpose of analytics and application improvement. **No personally identifiable information (PII) such as IP addresses is collected or stored.** User privacy is a top priority.
+ **No personally identifiable information (PII) such as IP addresses is collected or stored.** User privacy is a top priority.

+## ⚠️ Disclaimer

+This tool is for informational and educational purposes only.
+While we strive for accuracy, the calculations and data provided may contain errors or be outdated.
+The information presented does not constitute financial, tax, or legal advice.

+**Always consult with a qualified financial advisor before making any investment decisions.**

 ## 📈 Educational Value